 Program Application & Cost

-The cost per course is $1,100.
+The cost per course for attorneys and other professionals is $1,100.
+Register for individual classes.

-- Mediation Essentials - CLE credit pending
+- Mediation Essentials - approved CLE credit

-For more information about the Summer Institute, contact Sandra Rodriguez at (702) 895-2428.
+For more information about CLE credit for the Summer Institute, contact Sandra Rodriguez at (702) 895-2428.